That nagging knee pain during your morning walk. The shoulder ache when you reach for something high. The stiffness that greets you each morning.

 Real Benefits You'll Experience

-Confidence boost: You'll feel more in control of your body
+Confidence boost: You'll feel more in control of your body, not afraid of it

 Injury prevention: No more pushing through pain that makes things worse